 About Interlibrary Loan

 Interlibrary Loan (ILL) is the cooperative exchange of items among institutions for the purpose of fulfilling the informational needs of their patrons.
 At Henry Whittemore Library, the ILL office is responsible for borrowing materials requested by FSU students, faculty, and staff, which are not owned by the library.
 We also lend items to other institutions that make requests.
-Whittemore Library belongs to the Minuteman Library Network, a collection of thirty-five public and six academic libraries.
+Whittemore Library belongs to the Minuteman Library Network, a collection of thirty-six public and seven academic libraries.
 The member libraries' collections contain over five million items, most of which are readily available to all the network partners.
 Materials from Minuteman are delivered daily.
 Items are also exchanged with libraries and other institutions outside of the network by mail and fax.
 Requests are usually processed within 48 hours of receipt and most items are obtained within two weeks.
 Whittemore Library strives to satisfy each patron's requests, however, some items are unavailable due to the item's scarcity.
 The majority of items may be attained for free, but occasionally the only institution that will lend an item, charges a fee.

 Click here for the online ILL request form.